Reactions to Yom haShoa

 EMd: they protected/overprotected me (never had a bike because it’s too dangerous)

-OLx: One of my cousins (from my mother's side): I do resonate with much of what you described: portable professions, acquisition of knowledge/skills because unlike material things knowledge cannot be taken away from you if have to pick up and run to the next place for safety, the names we were given to protect us.
+EMf: I do resonate with much of what you described: portable professions, acquisition of knowledge/skills because unlike material things knowledge cannot be taken away from you if have to pick up an run to the next place for safety, the names we were given to protect us"

-Me: Re names, I think there is a galuth mentality that existed pre the war.
+Re names, I think there is a galuth mentality that existed pre the war.
 E.g. as opposed to Poland and males in Lithuania, all the Jews in our parents’ part of the world had 2 names, one Jewish and one not.
 They used the latter outside of the shul almost exclusively.
-(Here is something I wrote on the topic of names — specifically my name — 9 years ago: menachemkuchar.com)
+(Here is something I wrote on the topic of names 9 years ago: http://menachemkuchar.com/Writings/073.htm)

 I think that this and the names of our kids is a negation of the galuth.
-Our kids are: ישראל משה [my late father’s name], אלישע מיכל, חוני, מיטל and אביאל.
-My mother always had huge problems with these names, attempted to anglicise some, and could not pronounce all of them properly.
+Our kids are: ישראל משה [my father’s name], אלישע מיכל, חוני, מיטל and אביאל.

 The crazy thing is that the whole world, including my goyish bank manager already in the 70s, called me Menachem, but my mother steadfastly refused, until the end, always insisting, “that’s not the name I gave you” to which I would reply then who called me after your father if not you?
 She would just repeat her mantra, “ that’s not the name I gave you”.